 Users of District technology are subject to necessary review of data accessed or stored on District technology and technology equipment, as allowed by law.
 The District will utilize a content filter system to help prevent minors from accessing inappropriate information and the District will retain data stored electronically as required by law.
+In accordance with law, the content filter system will be used to protect against access to visual depictions that are obscene, harmful to minors, or child pornography.
 The District will monitor the online activity of students in compliance with the Children's Internet Protection Act (CIPA).

-Copyrighted Materials F-270-E
+Copyrighted Materials F-275-E